TriTechX/Core-OS/README.md

 # Core-OS
 Core OS is a simple CLI Operating System written entirely in Python.

+CORE OS IS DEPRECATED AND BAD, DO NOT USE!!!!!!

 ## Please note!
 This current version (v1.2.3 Beta) is made entirely for Replit.
 It may be unstable running locally on your computer.
 If you're running Core OS on a computer, using Linux terminal to run it is highly recommended, as this is the software used similarly by Replit.
 Various functions are either redundant or serve no purpose on Windows.